-Life is moving fast for Quinn XCII, an indie and pop singer/songwriter.
-Originally from Detroit, he’s made a name for himself not only in his hometown, but also in Los Angeles and now, nationally, headlining his own tour from coast to coast.
+Life is moving fast for Quinn XCII, an indie and pop hip hop singer/songwriter.
+Originally from Detroit, Quinn singer has made a name for himself not only in his hometown, but also in Los Angeles and now, nationally, headlining his own tour from coast to coast.
 During a recent visit to New York City while staying with Arlo, the rising artist stopped to talk about his influences, his songs, and the story behind his name.

 Where does the name Quinn XCII come from…and how do you pronounce it?

 It’s pronounced Quinn Ninety-Two.
-Quinn is an acronym my professor in college used to preach that stands for Quit Unless Instincts are Never Neglected, which basically just means if there’s nothing inside you telling you to quit pursuing something, don’t.
+Quinn is an acronym my professor at Michigan State used to preach that stands for Quit Unless Instincts are Never Neglected, which basically just means if there’s nothing inside you telling you to quit pursuing something, don’t.
 XCII is the Roman numeral 92, which is the year I was born.

 Which artists influence your music?